-I studied agriculture and agricultural journalism at Oregon State University and the University of Wisconsin-Madison.
-After catching the photography bug in college, I worked as a photographer, reporter, and editor at newspapers in Oregon, Washington, and Louisville, Kentucky.
-Then for more than 35 years (1980-2015) I was a picture editor and the environment editor at the National Geographic Society in Washington, D.C
+For more than 40 years I worked in journalism, first as a photographer, reporter, and editor at newspapers in Oregon, Washington, and Louisville, Kentucky; and from 1980 through 2015 I was a picture editor, and for a decade environment editor at National Geographic in Washington, D.C.

 I’ve been on the Missouri Photo Workshop faculty for more than two decades, and in 2013 received the Charles M. Sprague Memorial Award from the National Press Photographers Association for service to photojournalism.